-Excess moisture can lead to mold which can cause significant health and structural issues, making it a huge problem in the long run.
+Excess humidity can lead to mold because it provides mold with one of the two main things it needs to grow: moisture.
+When there is excess humidity and moisture in your home, you are vulnerable to rampant mold growth which can cause significant health and structural issues in the long run.
 This is why water restoration services are important if you discover water damage on your property.

 Control the Humidity

-As mentioned, the best way to control mold in the summer is to control the humidity.
-To control the humidity, it’s best to keep cool air flowing throughout the house.
+As mentioned, the best way to curb mold growth in the summer is to control the humidity.
+To control the humidity, it’s best to keep cool air flowing throughout the house all or most of the time.
 You may also want to invest in a dehumidifier, or a few depending on the size of your home.
 One may run in the kitchen and another in the bathroom.

 Also beware that humidity levels will rise when someone is cooking, showering, running the dishwasher, or keeping exterior doors open.
-Also take note of any condensation building up on the walls or ceiling, wiping them down quickly.
+Take note of any condensation building up on the walls or ceiling during and after cooking, and wipe them down quickly.
 Turn on all fans to keep air flowing throughout the house.

 Control the Temperature